bahrus/ib-id/README.md

 They each have a property called "list" where an array of properties can be passed in. ibid merges those properties into each instance.

-ibid is one of many web component libries that provide repeat functionality.
+ibid is one of many web component libraries that provide repeat functionality.

 As of this moment, what makes ibid different from the rest (without having conducted an exhaustive search):